 Brazil is classed as a 'moderately performing' nation by the 2018 GCCSI CCS Readiness Index with moderate scores for both CCS Readiness and Inherent Interest.
 Although Brazil's energy mix is 90% renewables, due to a large share of hydropower in the country, it is supportive of CCS and recognizes it as an important energy technology in its energy strategy.
-The government National Energy Plan 2030 was issued in 2007 and identifies CCS technology as one of the tools to reduce CO2 emissions from fossil fuels.
+The government National Energy Plan 2030 was issued in 2007 and identifies CCS technology as one of the tools to reduce CO_2 emissions from fossil fuels.
 CCS is also recognized as a technology capable of boosting Brazil's energy security.
-However, there is currently no clear policy environment which encourages investment in CCS and no development of a regulatory or legal framework to enable deployment.
-This is exemplified by the Santos Basin CCS facility which has developed into a commercial-scale operation through implementation of CO2-EOR, not carbon storage.
+As of May 2024, Brazil's Ministry of Mines and Energy approved a bill (Bill 1425/2022) which is aimed at building a legislative framework for CCS development in the country.
+This is exemplified by the Santos Basin CCS facility which has developed into a commercial-scale operation through implementation of CO_2 -EOR, not carbon storage.